-- 3 eggs
+- 3 large eggs

 - 1/2 cup heavy cream

-- 3/4 cup chocolate chips (I use semi-sweet)
+- 1 cup chocolate chips (I used semi-sweet)

 - Preheat the oven to 350º F.

-- Pulse the oreos or similar chocolate crackers/cookies in a blender or food processor until they are very fine.
+- Pulse the whole oreos (or chocolate graham crackers) in a blender or food processor until they are very fine.
 Measure out 2 cups of crumbs.

 - Remove the pan from the oven, and allow it to cool to room temperature before adding the cheesecake mixture.
 To speed this up, you can put the springform pan in the fridge.